-Depending on what is included in the output option (out), an expression sequence containing one or more of the factors P, L, U, U1, R, the compact NAG form, the determinant, and the rank can be returned.
+Depending on what is included in the output option (out), an expression sequence containing one or more of the factors P, L, U, U1, R, the compact NAG form, an abstract representation of the factored matrix as processed by the SparseDirectMKL method (called a handle), the determinant, and the rank can be returned.
 The objects are returned in the same order as specified in the output list.

 Note: Either U or the pair U1 and R may be returned, but not both.

 The LUDecomposition(A) calling sequence is equivalent, by default, to LUDecomposition(A, method='GaussianElimination').
 If A has both symmetric or hermitian shape and positive_definite attributes, then the LUDecomposition(A) calling sequence is equivalent to LUDecomposition(A, method='Cholesky').

 The LUDecomposition(A, method='GaussianElimination') calling sequence is equivalent to LUDecomposition(A, method='GaussianElimination', output=['P','L','U']).
 This PLU decomposition generates a square unit lower triangular L factor and an upper triangular factor U with the same dimensions as A so that A=P·L·U. The Matrix P is a permutation Matrix.

 The selection of pivots in the GaussianElimination method differs according to the type of the Matrix entries.
 For Matrices with numeric entries and at least one floating-point entry, pivots are selected according to absolute magnitude.
 For Matrices with only exact rational or symbolic entries, pivots are selected as the first nonzero element in the current column, moving downwards from the current row.